truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigADSCALE.md

 ## Leaving Active Directory

 TrueNAS SCALE requires users to cleanly leave an Active Directory if you want to delete the configuration.
 To cleanly leave AD, use the **Leave Domain** button on the **Active Directory Advanced Settings** screen to remove the AD object.
-Remove the computer account and assoicated DNS records from the Active Directory.
+Remove the computer account and associated DNS records from the Active Directory.

 If the AD server moves or shuts down without you using **Leave Domain**, TrueNAS does not remove the AD object, and you have to clean up the Active Directory.